 • Preheat the oven to 200 C (400 F)

 • Line a 23 cm (9 inch) square baking tin with baking paper and set aside.

 • In a microwave safe bowl, place the chocolate, stopping and stirring at 15 second intervals, until smooth.
 Set aside for a few minutes.

 • Transfer the beetroot into a food processor and process until you obtain a smooth puree consistency.

-• In a large bowl, place the pureed beetroots, chocolate, eggs, olive oil, vanilla extract, rose water and mix all the ingredients together until smooth.
+• In a large bowl, place the pureed beetroots, chocolate, eggs, olive oil, rose water, vanilla extract and mix all the ingredients together until smooth.

-• In a medium sized bowl, mix the ground almond, sugar and baking soda.
+• In a medium sized bowl, mix the sugar, ground almond and baking soda.
 Transfer this dry mixture into the wet mixture and combine all the ingredients together until smooth.

 • Transfer the brownie mixture into the lined baking tin and place in the warm oven for 30 to 35 minutes until the top of the brownie feels spongy to the fingertips.
 When inserted in the middle of the cake, a skewer should come out a little bit moist.